clander/voprogrammieren/Didaktik/Lerntheorie.md

 - Erkenntnisse
 - Prinzipien

-Im Kern geht es in Bruners Theorie (siehe dazu das Standardwerk "The Process of Education") darum, die Lernenden im Unterricht dazu zu befähigen, das Erlernte in immer wieder neuen Problemsituationen effektiv zur Anwendung zu bringen.
-Bruner plädiert dafür, den kognitiven Rekonstruktionsprozess von "Fundamentale Ideen" ins Zentrum einer jeden Ausbildung zu stellen.
-Lernende sollen damit dazu behäfigt werden, das im Unterricht gelernte auf immer wieder neue Problemsituationen des Alltags, des späteren Lebens etc. umzulegen.
-Es geht also im Kern um die Befähigung zum Wissenstransfer (vgl. dazu insb. auch die österreichische Leistungsbeurteilungsverordnung, deren Notenstufen an genau diesem Aspekt ausgerichtet sind).

-> The first object of any act of learning, over and beyond the pleasure it may give, is that it should serve us in the future.
-Learning should not only take us somewhere; it should allow us later to go further more easily.
-There are two ways in which learning serves the future.
-One is through its specific applicability to tasks that are highly similar to tho- se we originally learned to perform.
-Psychologists refer to this phenomenon as specific transfer of training; perhaps it should be called the extension of habits or associations.
-Its utility appears to be limited in the main to what we usually speak of as skills.
-Learning in school undoubtedly creates skills of a kind that transfers to activities encountered later, either in school or after.
-A second way in which earlier learning renders later performance more effi- cient is through what is conveniently called nonspecific transfer or, more accurately, the transfer of principles and attitudes.
-In essence, it consists of learning initially not a skill but a general idea, which can then be used as a basis for recognizing subsequent problems as special cases of the idea originally mastered.
-This type of transfer is at the heart of the educational process – the continual broadening and deepening of knowledge in terms of basic and general ideas. ([Bru60, Seite 17])

 Die Eigenschaften dieser Fundamentalen Ideen definiert Andreas Schwill mit Bezug auf Bruner (und andere) für die Informatikdidaktik wie folgt:

 > "Eine fundamentale Idee bezüglich eines Gegenstandsbereichs (Wissenschaft, Teilgebiet) ist ein Denk-, Handlungs-, Beschreibungs- oder Erklärungsschema, das